Born the daughter of Winston and Regina, the name Winstina was a natural choice for their first child. It is a blend of both names.

 WordPress NYC Meetup & WordCamp NYC 2016 She is a co-organizer of WPNYC Meetups.
 Her events are sponsored by A2 Hosting and are tailored to content creators and WordPress.com users.
 Recently, she has taught sessions on how to develop a niche blog, and theme selection.
 As co-organizer for WCNYC at the United Nations, she sought a strong representation of women speakers working as the lead organizer of speaker selections.

-Guided by her knowledge of the open source software and planning and public policy, she was a Lightning Talk Speaker at the inaugural WordCamp US (WCUS) in 2015, and WCUS 2016.
+Guided by her knowledge of the open source software and planning and public policy, she was a Lightning Talk Speaker at the inaugural WordCamp US (WCUS) in 2015, as well as in 2016, and 2017.

 City and Regional Planner